 Download our outstanding lessons containing easy to use presentations.
 All lessons are fully resourced and supported by step by step guidance.
 The full range of lessons has been tried and tested in genuine classroom conditions.

-Learn the latest teaching techniques and skills with our face-to-face courses.
-Part Two of Planning and Teaching 2016 GCSE is being held in Autumn 2016.
+Learn the latest teaching techniques and skills in the latest of our popular our face-to-face courses.
+Book your place now for Planning and Teaching 2016 GCSE History.
 Plan the course and teach it well to make the content stick and to maximise impact.

 A visit by our team will allow you to develop high quality, bespoke professional history teaching.
 We can offer keynote addresses, one-two-one sessions and staff workshops.
 Reduce the stress and get exactly what you want!